Abstract

 - Pharmacokinetic interactions between the hormonal emergency contraception, levonorgestrel (Plan B), and efavirenz.Infect Dis Obstet Gynecol.
 2012; 2012137192

-- Association between levonorgestrel emergency contraception and the risk of ectopic pregnancy: A multicenter case-control study.Sci Rep. 2015 Feb 12; 5: 8487
+- Association between levonorgestrel emergency contraception and the risk of ectopic pregnancy: a multicenter case-control study.Sci Rep. 2015; 5: 8487

 Medicines and Healthcare products Regulatory Agency UK.
 Esmya (ulipristal acetate): suspension of the licence due to risk of serious liver injury, https://www.gov.uk/drug-safety-update/esmya-ulipristal-acetate-suspension-of-the-licence-due-to-risk-of-serious-liver-injury; 2021 [accessed 29 December 2022].